What are the pros and cons of an IVA?

 Get an end date

-As an IVA goes on for a set amount of time, usually five or six years, you will have a definite end date for your debt – and this can be a comforting thought.
+As an IVA goes on for a set amount of time, this can be a comforting thought.
 Once your IVA is completed, any debt that remains will be written off, giving you a financial fresh start.

 Reduce your spending

 In order for the IVA to go ahead, your creditors need to agree to the proposal that your IP puts together for you.
 This means that, in some cases, you may have to make changes to your lifestyle to make sure that the proposal is as fair to you and your creditors as possible.
 As part of this, you will need to stick to a budget for the five or six years that the IVA lasts for, which may mean that you need to reduce your spending on non-essential items.
 This is very important as it shows your creditors that you’re paying as much as possible towards what you owe.

 An IVA will only help you with unsecured debts, like credit cards, store cards, overdrafts and loans that are not secured against your home.
 Any secured debts, such as your mortgage, can’t be included.
 You’ll have to make sure that you keep paying these yourself.
 Having said that, because you’re making lower payments on your unsecured debts, you should find it easier to keep up with your other payments, like your mortgage.
 This is because the amount you pay into your IVA is based on what you have left over after you’ve paid for all your essential living costs.

 As we said, details of your IVA go on the Insolvency Register, which is a record of all the current insolvencies in the country.
 The register is public and can be accessed by anyone who wishes to search it.